misterdjules/node-fast/README.md

 this stream.
 The stream emits `end` when the server successfully completes the request.
 The stream emits `error` when the server reports an error, or if there's a socket error or a protocol error.
-Consumers need not proactively abort requests that fail due to a socket error.
+Consumers need not proactively abandon requests that fail due to a socket error.

 Keep in mind that with any distributed system, failure of an RPC request due to a socket error, protocol error, network failure, or timeout does not mean that